 Directors of the Corporation, other than Councillors of the City, are compensated for their services as directors through a combination of retainer fees and meeting attendance fees.
 These fees are set by the sole shareholder of the Corporation, the City.
-The annual retainer fees are as follows: Chair of the Board - \$75,000 and each of the other directors - \$12,500.
+The annual retainer fees are as follows: Chair of the Board - \$75,000 and each of the other directors up to a maximum of - \$12,500 (based on quarterly retainer fee of \$3,125).
 The meeting attendance fees are as follows: each meeting of the Board and the subsidiaries attended - \$1,000 and each meeting of the Audit Committee, Corporate Governance and Nominating Committee, Human Resources and Environment Committee, or other Board committee attended - \$1,000, subject to annual maximum fees per committee member of \$5,000 for the Audit Committee, Corporate Governance Committee, Human Resources and Environment Committee or any other committee of the Board.
 The Board does, from time to time and in the normal course, strike ad hoc committees to streamline and expedite certain matters as they come before the Board.
 Any compensation Directors have earned from their attendance at these committees has been included in the table above.
 The Chair receives no meeting attendance fees.
 Councillors receive no remuneration for their services as directors of the Corporation.
 The other directors, other than the Chair, are subject to a maximum annual total retainer and attendance fees of \$30,000.